yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/logging-export.md

 ##### Log SQL statements with severity (log_min_error_statement)

-Control which SQL statements that cause an error condition are logged.
-For the severity levels, refer to [Message Severity Levels](https://www.postgresql.org/docs/11/runtime-config-logging.html#RUNTIME-CONFIG-SEVERITY-LEVELS) in the PostgreSQL documentation.
+Controls which SQL statements that cause an error condition are logged.
+The current SQL statement is included in the log entry for any message of the specified severity or higher.
+This parameter is set to ERROR, which means statements causing errors, log messages, fatal errors, or panics are logged.

 ##### Set verbosity (log_error_verbosity)